-Effects of Pacing and Ajmaline on ECG Variables, ECG Duration, and Conduction
+Effects of pacing and ajmaline on ECG variables, ECG duration, and conduction

-Fractionated EGMs were recorded in all patients at the anterior RVOT epicardium and in 12 of the 32 patients (37%) in both anterior and inferior RV epicardium.
-Ajmaline increased the substrate size from $13.8 \pm 6.2$ cm to $24.2 \pm 8.6$ cm (p = 0.0012).
+Fractionated EGMs were recorded in all patients at the anterior RVOT epicardium and in 12 of 32 patients (37%) in both the anterior and the inferior RV epicardium.
+Ajmaline increased the substrate size from 13.8 ± 6.2 to 24.2 ± 8.6 cm2 (P = .0012).

-In general, higher atrial pacing rate uniformly increased the EGMs duration but the effect was moderate in the majority of the patients and quite large in the 2 patients (Supplemental Figure 2) who had the longest baseline EGMs durations.
-Fractionated EGM duration increased at a higher atrial pacing rate: At 750 ms, the fractionated-EGMs were $112 \pm 48$ ms and increased to $143 \pm 66$ ms (p = 0.003), measured during the shortest cycle length pacing that produced one-to-one AV conduction.
-Figure 1 shows an example of the effect of pacing cycle length on the fractionated-EGM characteristics, comparing coronary sinus pacing of 600 and 450 ms at baseline (Figure 1A) and between 600 ms pacing at baseline and after ajmaline (Figure 1B).
-The bipolar EGMs recorded from the distal (ABLd) and proximal (ABLp) pair electrodes of the ablation catheter at the RVOT epicardium show fractionated-EGM potentials beyond the QRS; at baseline, the duration of the fractionated EGMs recorded from ABLd increased from 181 during pacing at 600 to 280 ms during pacing at 450 ms. Even during these remarkable changes in the EGM fractionation, there was no Brugada ECG pattern appearance until ajmaline administration (50 mg) and pacing at 600 ms cycle length (Figure 1B) which shows a profound effect of ajmaline on conduction: The bipolar EGMs recorded at the same RVOT epicardial site show the drug caused a further marked increase in conduction delay and conduction block, as shown by prolonged fractionated EGMs beyond the T wave, resulting in a variable increase in EGM duration ranging from 230 to 320 ms. The loss of amplitude of the bipolar EGMs of the last three complexes recorded from both ABLd and ABLp pairs (vertical arrows) is compatible with local activation failure (a long recording of 600 ms pacing after ajmaline is shown in the supplemental Video 1a & 1b to authenticate that the loss of EGMs amplitude were due to loss of excitation and not due to the loss of mapping catheter's contact).
-Note that lead V2 shows alternation of the STsegment amplitude in such a way that the higher amplitude of the ST-segment was related to excitation failure and absence of local activation.
-Loss of amplitude of fractionated EGMs upon ajmaline administration of high-rate pacing was observed in 11 of 15 patients (73%).
+In general, higher atrial pacing rate uniformly increased the EGM duration but the effect was moderate in the majority of patients and quite large in the 2 patients (Online Supplemental Figure 2) who had the longest baseline EGM durations.
+The fractionated EGM duration increased at a higher atrial pacing rate: At 750 ms, the fractionated EGM duration was 112 \pm 48 ms and increased to 143 \pm 66 ms (P = .003), measured during the shortest cycle length pacing that produced 1-to-1 atrioventricular conduction.
+Figure 1 shows an example of the effect of the pacing cycle length on the fractionated EGM characteristics, comparing coronary sinus pacing of 600 and 450 ms at baseline (Figure 1A) and between 600 ms pacing at baseline and after ajmaline administration (Figure 1B).
+The bipolar EGMs recorded from the distal (ABLd) and proximal (ABLp) pair electrodes of the ablation catheter at the RVOT epicardium show fractionated EGM potentials beyond the QRS complex; at baseline, the duration of the fractionated EGMs recorded from ABLd increased from 181 ms during pacing at 600 ms to 280 ms during pacing at 450 ms. Even during these remarkable changes in the EGM fractionation, there was no Brugada ECG pattern appearance until ajmaline administration (50 mg) and pacing at 600 ms cycle length (Figure 1B), which shows a profound effect of ajmaline on conduction: The bipolar EGMs recorded at the same RVOT epicardial site show that the drug caused a further marked increase in conduction delay and conduction block, as shown by prolonged fractionated EGMs beyond the T wave, resulting in a variable increase in EGM duration ranging from 230 to 320 ms. The loss of amplitude of the bipolar EGMs of the last 3 complexes recorded from both ABLd and ABLp pairs (vertical arrows) is compatible with local activation failure (a long recording of 600 ms pacing after ajmaline is shown in Online Supplemental Videos 1A and 1B to authenticate that the loss of EGM amplitude was due to loss of excitation and not due to the loss of mapping catheter's contact).
+Note that lead V_2 shows alteration of the ST-segment amplitude in such a way that the higher amplitude of the ST segment was related to excitation failure and absence of local activation.
+The loss of amplitude of fractionated EGMs after ajmaline administration and high rate pacing was observed in 11 of 15 patients (73%).

-Table 2 summarizes the effect of ajmaline on the ECG variables: Ajmaline increased the QRS duration by 22% (95% confidence interval [CI]: 7.5-37.7%; p < 0.0001); PR interval 18% (95% CI: 12.5-24%; p < 0.0001); QTc interval 8% (95% CI: 3-12.6%; p = 0.001); and ST-segment in the right precordial leads by 74% (95% CI, 74-161%; p < 0.0001).
+Table 2 summarizes the effect of ajmaline on the ECG variables: Ajmaline increased the QRS duration by 22% (95% confidence interval [CI] 7.5%-37.7%; P < .0001), PR interval by 18% (95% CI 12.5%-24%; P < .0001), corrected QT interval by 8% (95% CI 3%-12.6%; P = .001), and ST segment in the right precordial leads by 74% (95% CI 74%-161%; P < .0001).